asherlie/varedit/README.md

 `mem_map.mapped_rgn` is of type `mem_rgn`, which is defined in vmem_parser.h and contains the virtual memory address ranges of each section of process memory.

-The initialization and population of a `mem_map` struct is demonstrated below, populating it with integers from both the stack and heap, as well as any additional memory regions that are found
+the initialization and population of a `mem_map` struct is demonstrated below, populating it with integers from both the stack and heap, as well as any additional memory regions that are found

+### NOTE: a mem_map can be populated with both integers and strings simultaneously. it is up to the user to do this responsibly by keeping track of the size of the original mem_map before populating with a different setting and by ensuring that mem_map.size is correct before using any function that operates on the mem_map

 ```c
 // assuming pid_t pid = some valid process id
 struct mem_map vmem;